 Export Development Canada (EDC) | EDC | Export support, financing and insurance for international transactions, extensive global network | Less focused on domestic transactions, potentially high fees | Exporting companies, SMEs, large companies with international ambitions |

-It is crucial to choose an investment bank that has experience and expertise specific to your industry.
+It's crucial to choose an investment bank with industry-specific experience and expertise.
 A bank that understands the dynamics of your industry will be better equipped to provide relevant advice and identify opportunities.

-Look for banks that have done similar deals in your area.
-Check their background and ask for references to evaluate their past performance.
+Research banks that have completed similar transactions in your area.
+Check their track record and ask for references to assess their past performance.

 Contact network

-A broad network of contacts is essential to identify potential buyers, investors and strategic partners.
+A broad network of contacts is essential for identifying potential buyers, investors, and strategic partners.
 Well-connected investment banks can facilitate introductions and negotiations.

 Importance of the network